gauravssnl/rserver/README.md

 # RServer

-A library for intercepting/sniffing TCP requests, modify headers and responses.
+A library for intercepting/sniffing TCP requests, modifying headers and responses.

 # Example